 At the same time as kanji it's worth learning katakana.
 Katakana won't come up nearly as much especially at a really early stage of Japanese, but it's not rare enough to ignore.
 If you liked this guide to hiragana, check out our guide for learning katakana.
 It's just as stellar.

 Along with kanji or after you have a foundation in kanji, it's time to learn some Japanese grammar.
 There are many resources to help you to do this.
-We made TextFugu (an online Japanese textbook) for this, but there are other sites like Tae Kim's Guide To Japanese as well as textbooks (we like the Genki series).
+There are sites like Tae Kim's Guide To Japanese as well as textbooks (we like the Genki series).
 We also have a collection of our own grammar references on this Tofugu website as well.

 P.S.
 We're working on adding videos to this guide, so check back occasionally if you're having trouble with pronunciation (because videos will help a lot with that!).